viduwaa/past-paper-portal/README.md

 -   **Styling**: Tailwind CSS, Shadcn/UI, Framer Motion

--   **Database**: PostgreSQL with @vercel/postgres (Edge Runtime compatible)
+-   **Database**: PostgreSQL with direct SQL queries (no ORM)

 ## 🗄️ Database Setup

 The application uses PostgreSQL for storing website feedback.
-We use `@vercel/postgres` which is compatible with Edge Runtime for optimal performance.
+We use direct SQL queries with the `pg` library instead of an ORM.

 ### 1. Database Connection